-The Blue Wig, which gives Raiden infinite fuel cells for unlimited Bullet Time and Super Mode, which can also be combined to slow the game down to 1/10th normal speed.
+The Blue Wig gives Raiden infinite fuel cells for unlimited Bullet Time and Super Mode, which can also be combined to slow the game down to 1/10th normal speed.
 Though the wig can only be purchased after beating normal or above with 20/30 collectible data chips, it makes all but Revengeance Mode a walk through the bloody, eviscerated park.

 There are times that the player can cut a soldier's arms but the enemy will still try to kill him in his state.
-While this is played for laughs we later learn that they have nanomachines that suppress their fear meaning that they were actually in panic and wanted to escape.
+While this is Played for Laughs, we later learn that they have nanomachines that suppress their fear, meaning that they were actually in panic and wanted to escape.

-Rising is the first Metal Gear game developed specifically for consoles since MGS4, making Rose's suggestion at the end of the MGS3: Subsistence short Metal Gear Raiden: Snake Eraser that Raiden try to become the main character of MGS5 instead of Retconing himself into the previous games all the more amusing.
+Metal Gear Rising is the first Metal Gear game developed specifically for consoles since Metal Gear Solid 4, making Rose's suggestion at the end of the Metal Gear Solid 3: Subsistence short Metal Gear Raiden: Snake Eraser that Raiden try to become the main character of MGS5 instead of Retconing himself into the previous games all the more amusing.
 For added humor, he's still not the main character of the actual fifth MGS game.

-Metal Gear Excelsus has many legs and two big, almost pincer-like blades.
-CRAB BATTLE will be going through your head the whole time.
+Metal Gear EXCELSUS has many legs and two big, almost pincer-like blades.
+Crab battle will be going through your head the whole time.